RiyadMahmud2021/UploadAFileToGitHub/readme.md

 1. Create a GitHub Repository;

+2. Run VS Code;

-2. Go to Folder;
+3. Go to Folder;

-3. Type to Terminal these:
+4. Type to Terminal these:

         - git init
         - git remote add origin "https://github.com/RiyadMahmud2021/ice_cream_builder-.git"    //  put your github repogitoty link in the ""